 Digital layout is rows 1st

 I call this layout style the Universal Digital Layout, or UDL for short.
 Rows come 1st; columns fit within the rows.

-UDL dominates the web’s presentation pages—home pages, section or category front pages, landing pages, persuasion pages and the like.
-It’s so universal, you might be tempted to grouse, “How come these web people have no creativity?”
-Resist the temptation.
-There’s excellent reason for this layout becoming so dominant.
+UDL dominates the web’s summary pages.
+These are pages that serve as big guides or menus, showing you what’s inside and how to find what you want.
+Examples are home pages, section or category pages, landing pages and the like.
+Especially on these summary pages, UDL is so universal that you might be tempted to grouse, “How come these web people have no creativity?”

 The tools make the rules

 We learn from the history of document style that the tools make the rules.
-Each era’s agreed-to-be-proper practices flow from the capabilities and limitations of its tools of document production and consumption.
-(I flesh this argument out in the Elements From History series of posts.)
+Each era’s agreed-upon style practices flow from the capabilities and limitations of its tools of document production and consumption.

 A print document is static.
 It has the same size and orientation (portrait or landscape) for all who consume it.
 Not so a digital document.
 For the 1st time since human beings began making marks in clay to share information, readers view the same document through differently sized and differently oriented devices.